 ![]() |

 Hiring a Philadelphia Nanny verses Placing Children in Daycare![]() Daycare: Child illness will require you drop everything and go pick up your child immediately.
 Oftentimes daycares will require your pediatrician to release your child back into daycare before they are able to return.
-Not to mention, you are required to pay the daycare whether your child is present or not. ![]() Daycare: You must get your children to daycare and be sure they have every conceivable thing needed during the day.
-Many parents need to drop their children off very early before the daily activities have started which leaves children just waiting for their main daycare teacher to come in for the day.
+Additionally, you are required to pay the daycare whether your child is present or not. ![]() Daycare: You must get your children to daycare and be sure they have every conceivable thing needed during the day.
+Many parents need to drop their children off very early before the school day has started which leaves children just waiting for their main daycare teacher to come in for the day.
 Plus, if you are running late at the end of the day most daycares will charge parents an outrageous $1-$2/minute in late fees!
 Daycares will not adjust to fit your family needs. ![]() Daycare: There is just no opportunity for your child to ever have quiet time to work on anything at a daycare.
 There are just too many children to allow this kind of time. ![]() Daycare: Children may be taken outside for playtime, but oftentimes can get hurt or get in “kiddie arguments” where toddlers get too rough (many times with young children they may even get bit).
 Daycares limit the amount of time outside because it’s too hard to control such a large group of children in this atmosphere.

 ![]() Daycare: After school activities are usually structured to keep children busy, but do not allow for time to study and time to complete the assignments given during the day.
 When you pick your child up after your long day at work you will need time to figure out what homework assignments your children need to have done by the next day.
-This doesn’t leave much time for quality talk between you and your child. ![]() Daycare: Not only will you not have any childcare availability when you are on vacation, but you will be more then likely charged as if your child were attending daycare or after school anyway. |
+This doesn’t leave much room for quality time between you and your child. ![]() Daycare: Not only will you not have any childcare availability when you are on vacation, but you will be more than likely charged as if your child were attending daycare or after school anyway. |

 |

-© 2007 ABC Nanny Source.
+© 2017 ABC Nanny Source.
 All rights reserved. |